powsybl/powsybl-open-loadflow/README.md

  - Generator active and reactive power limits (reactive capability curve).
  - 3 starting point modes: flat, warm and DC based.

-Almost of the code is writen is Java.
-It only rely on native code for the [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) sparse linear solver.
+Almost all of the code is written in Java.
+It only relies on native code for the [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) sparse linear solver.
 Linux, Windows and MacOS are supported.

 ## Getting started